10 Rules of Thumb for Trust Income Taxation

 A grantor trust can be either revocable or irrevocable as follows:

 A grantor trust uses the tax identification number of the grantor for income tax reporting.
-The trustee reports trust income, deductions, and credits to the grantor, who, in turn, reports these items on his or her personal return.
-A revocable trust is a grantor trust while the grantor is alive, but it becomes a separate tax entity after the grantor dies—even if the name of the trust stays the same.
+The trustee reports trust income, deductions, and credits to the grantor.
+The grantor, in turn, reports these items on his or her personal return.
+A revocable trust is a grantor trust while the grantor is alive.
+It becomes a separate tax entity after the grantor dies—even if the name of the trust stays the same.

 Irrevocable trusts can be intentionally structured as grantor trusts by giving the grantor or the grantor’s spouse certain powers or rights, such as: